 \subsection{Cue Word for Explicit Normal Instruction}

-From the results of prompt types P2 to P5, we analyze and find that large language models have varying degrees of sensitivity to different cue words, especially BELLE-7B-2M, which is particularly sensitive to the cue word ``sentence".
+From the results of prompt types P2 to P5 in Table~\ref{table:baseline}, we have analyzed and found that large language models exhibit varying degrees of sensitivity to different cue words.
+Particularly, BELLE-7B-2M displays a heightened sensitivity to the cue word ``sentence".
 The jailbreak success rate generated by this model is the lowest at 3.1\%.
-Overall, the cue word ``sentence" has a significant benefit for all evaluated large language models, resulting in lower jailbreak success rates and higher robustness.
-The reason behind this is likely to be more common in real-world application scenarios.
+In general, the inclusion of the cue word ``sentence" provides significant benefits across all evaluated large language models, resulting in lower jailbreak success rates and greater overall robustness.
+This phenomenon is likely to be more prevalent in real-world application scenarios.